openstack-archive/networking-ovn/doc/source/admin/faq.rst

 virtual IP would be moved and the passive replica would become the new master.

-See :doc:`readme` for links to more details on OVN's architecture.
+See :doc:`ovn` for links to more details on OVN's architecture.